-->

-Vitex (Chasteberry) for Hormonal Weight Loss: Does It Work?
+Vitex (Chasteberry) and Hormonal Weight Loss: Does It Really Work?

 What it may do is support hormonal balance, particularly in women experiencing progesterone deficiency, estrogen dominance, PMS, or perimenopausal fluctuations.
 And for some women, correcting hormonal imbalances can indirectly improve weight-related symptoms.